gowithfloat/tugfloat/ReadMe.md

 ### Retrieve the URL to a preview for `feature/my-feature`
 tugfloat -o link -b feature/my-feature

+### Retrieve the ID of a preview for `feature/my-feature`
+tugfloat -o id -b feature/my-feature

 ### Delete a preview for `feature/my-feature`
 tugfloat -o sink -b feature/my-feature